rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

       deployqt: 0
       deploymsvc: 0

 The excluded Qt DLLs and/or VC runtime DLLs must still be installed separately on every PC that will be running your app.
-It is therefore recommended to use our build of the Qt binaries and thereby enable Zebra's RhoRuntimeQt installers, which installs all required Qt and Visual Studio Redistributable DLLs.
+It is therefore recommended to use the Zebra build of the Qt binaries and thereby enable Zebra's RhoRuntimeQt installers, which automatically install all required Qt and Visual Studio Redistributable DLLs.
 For further details, please refer to [set up the build envorinment for Qt libraries](#setup-qt-build-environment) later in this document.

 Alternatively, Qt5 DLLs can be placed in a folder, the path to which must be added to the `PATH` environment variable (make sure there is no `QTDIR` environment variable defined).